-State Plugging deadline Plugging oversight New Mexico Generally, 6 months; extensions granted Well plugging plan must be approved: Ten Text.
-Co for up to 2 yr at a time plugging cond released after inspection and Director approval. and price of approval.
-Onte Immediately upon abandonment of a dry hole, without undue delay after prodiceases, extensions provided for û months.
-Before plugging, approval reqd, after plugging, report read including iden- tity of witnesses, liability insurance read; surety bond forfeited if noncom- pliance with regs. ük lanoma Where prod. casing has been run, I year after dessation of drilling (numerous exceptions); less time where no, or only surface, casing run, special rules for temporary abandonment.
-Plugging must be supervised by an authorized rep. of the Conservation Division: plugging report rend; proof of financial ability to comply with plugging reqt Texas Within 90 days after drilling or opera- tions cease, except where cessation oc- curred in '60 or '67 (1 year), exten- sions at Director's discretion (if no pollution hazard) with plugging bond or letter of credit or plan to use for Refore plugging, notification and approval regd, after plugging, report regd, operator must be present during plugging. - enhanced recovery.
-W Virginia Prompt plugging read if dry holes and wells not in use for 12 mo; extensions for good cause.
-Plugging bond and notif, to the Director and nearby coal operators reqd.
-Wyoming Approval from the State regd if well is "temporarily abandoned" for more than I year.
-Before plugging, approval reqd; after plugging, report reqd; well plugging bond released after the State inspection.
+State Plugging deadline Plugging oversight New Mexico Generally, 6 months; extensions granted for up to 2 yr at a time Well plugging plan must be approved; plugging bond released after inspection and Director approval.
+Grite Immediatel, upon abandonment of a dry hole, without undue delay after prod ceases, extensions provided for 6 months.
+Before plugning, approval reqd, after plugping, report read including iden- tity of witnesses, liability insurance reqd; surety bond forfeited if noncom- pliance with reas ük lanoma Where prod. casing has been run, i year after dessation of drilling (numerous exceptions); less time where no, or only surface, casing run, special rules the temporary abandonment.
+Plugging must be supervised by an au- thorized rep. of the Conservation Divi- sion: plugging report reqd; proof of financial ability to comply with plug- ging reqt Texas Within 90 days after drilling or opera- tions cease, except where cessation oc- curred in "60 or "67 (1 year); exten- sions at Director's discretion (if no pollution hazard) with plugging bond or letter of credit or plan to use for enhanced recovery.
+Before plugging, notification and approval read, after plugging, report read, operator must be present during plugging W Virginia Prompt plugging read if dry holes and wells not in use for 12 mo; exten- sions for good cause.
+Plugging bond and notif. to the Direc- tor and nearby coal operators reqd.
+Wyoming Approval from the State read if well is "temporarily abandoned" for more than 1 year.
+Before plugging, approval reqd; after plugging, report reqd; well plugging bond released after the State inspec- tion.